alexyorke/alexyorke.github.io/_posts/2025-09-13-monads-in-c-sharp-part-2-result-either.md

 }
 ```

-> **Note:** `User` is **mutable** here to keep focus on `Result` (and to show you don’t have to throw the baby out with the bathwater to adopt it).
+`User` is **mutable** here to keep focus on `Result` (and to show you don’t have to throw the baby out with the bathwater to adopt it).
 Prefer immutability in real domain code.[^immutability]

-Enums don’t carry a *success payload* (only a status), so you reach for tuples and conventions (e.g., `(User? user, Error? errorMessage, Success? successMessage)` + “`error is null` means success”).
+Enums don’t carry a *success payload* (only a status), so you reach for tuples and conventions (e.g., `(User? user, Error? error)` and “`error is null` means success”).
-Conventions are easy to violate: nothing stops you from returning `(user: null, error: true, success: true)` or populating both.
+Conventions are easy to violate: nothing stops you from returning `(user: null, error: null)` or populating both.
 You’re back to ad-hoc checks and invalid combinations.
 Ka-blam-oh.

 > **Note:** You can fix the “invalid combinations” problem with an `OperationStatus` hierarchy (e.g., `OperationSuccess` / `OperationFailure`) or a private constructor plus `Success(...)`/`Failure(...)` factories.
 That helps, but you still need good composition to avoid “check the status after every step.”